NVIDIA/NVFlare/research/fed-ce/README.md

 The TensorBoard curves of validation Dice and contribution scores for the 100 epochs (100 rounds, 1 local epoch per round) during training are shown below:
 ![All training curve](./figs/all_training.png)

+As shown, one of the clients (Promise12) has significant domain shift from others, and hence intuitively it provides more novel information as compared with others.
+During training, its FedCE weight increases while others gradually decrease.
+Such that the overall federated learning captures the potential domain variations better.
+With this mechanism, FedCE provides an indication of reward/profit distribution by measuring the contribution of clients.
+Please refer to the [FedCE paper](https://arxiv.org/abs/2303.16520) for more details.

 ## Citation

 > Jiang, Meirui, et al. "Fair Federated Medical Image Segmentation via Client Contribution Estimation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2023.